How to Use a Guided Prayer Journal: Structure Explained

 Why Structure Strengthens Daily Devotion

-Structure strengthens devotion because it:
+A clear prayer journal structure strengthens daily devotion because it:

-- Slows the mind
+• slows the mind

-- Encourages specific confession
+• encourages specific confession

-- Connects Bible study to real obedience
+• connects Bible study to obedience

-- Creates a written record of spiritual growth
+• creates a written record of spiritual growth

 Step 1: Begin With Scripture